 In addition, children may be symptomatic or asymptomatic and may have proteinuria or isolated haematuria without proteinuria.

-Refer to the clinical guidance on Haematuria in Children (1) provided by Bristol Royal Hospital for Children for a full list of causes.
+Refer to the clinical guidance on Haematuria in Children (1) for a full list of causes.

-There can also be a positive urine dip caused by conditions other than blood in the urine - see before referral section.
+Pseudohaematuria - there can also be red urine or a positive urine dip caused by conditions other than blood in the urine - see before referral section.

 Haematuria should be confirmed by dipstick test and/or microscopy to rule out non haematuria causes.